-- Risk management
+- Risk management;

-- Performance measurement
+- Performance measurement;

-- Decision making and analysis
+- Decision making and analysis;

-- Approved instruments, methods and techniques
+- · Approved instruments, methods and techniques;

-- Organisation, clarity and segregation of responsibilities and dealing arrangements
+- Organisation, clarity and segregation of responsibilities and dealing arrangements;

-- Reporting requirements and management information arrangements
+- Reporting requirements and management information arrangements;

-- Budgeting, accounting and audit arrangements
+- Budgeting, accounting and audit arrangements;

-- Cash and cash flow management
+- Cash and cash flow management;

-- Money laundering
+- Money laundering;

-- Training and qualifications
+- Training and qualifications;

-- Use of external service providers
+- Use of external service providers; and

-- Corporate governance
+- Corporate governance.

-The detail behind each of these can be found within the Council's approved Treasury Management Code of Practice (West Suffolk document under development - link to be provided).
+The detail behind each of these can be found within the Council's approved Treasury Management Code of Practice.

-ASSET MANAGEMENT STRATEGY
+ASSET MANAGEMENT

-The Capital Strategy is supported by the Council's Asset Management Strategy and Plan (West Suffolk Strategy under development - link to be provided) which includes an objective to optimise the Council's land and property portfolio through proactive estate management and effective corporate arrangements for the acquisition and disposal of land and property assets.
+The Capital Strategy is supported by the Council's Corporate Asset Management Strategy and Plan (West Suffolk Strategy under development - due in summer 2019) which includes an objective to optimise the Council's land and property portfolio through proactive estate management and effective corporate arrangements for the acquisition and disposal of land and property assets.